dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 RGCN has been successfully applied in various domains, including **knowledge base completion, entity classification, and link prediction in heterogeneous networks**.

-## 4. Putting everything together:
+## 4. Putting everything together & Evaluating:
-The combined approach of geometry-based preprocessing (GBPre) and GNNs can be found in `src/main.py` In order to evaluate weather the GBPre is actually beneficial, I chose to use the `f1` Score as  defined as:
+The combined approach of geometry-based preprocessing (GBPre) and GNNs can be found in `src/main.py` In order to evaluate weather the GBPre is actually beneficial, I chose to use the *F1* Score as  defined as:

 $$\text{Precision} = \frac{TP}{TP + FP}$$